aliostad/SuperBenchmarker/README.md

 SuperBenchmarker
 ================

-Superbenchmarker is a load generator command-line tool for performance testing HTTP APIs and Web Site.
+Superbenchmarker is a load generator command-line tool for performance testing HTTP APIs and websites.
 Inspired by Apache Benchmark, it is meant to become Apache Benchmark (ab.exe) on steriods.
-It reports teh result at the end of the test in the terminal window but it also constantly reports back in a web interface
+It displays final results at the end of the test in the terminal window but it also constantly reports back in a web interface.

 ![screenshot](https://raw.github.com/aliostad/SuperBenchmarker/master/sb-reports.png)